OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 - A single [Cross Site Scripting](https://owasp.org/www-community/attacks/xss/) can be used to load malicious data into these objects too, so don't consider objects in these to be trusted.
 - Pay extra attention to "localStorage.getItem" and "setItem" calls implemented in HTML5 page.
 It helps in detecting when developers build solutions that put sensitive information in local storage, which can be a severe risk if authentication or authorization to that data is incorrectly assumed.
 - Do not store session identifiers in local storage as the data is always accessible by JavaScript.
 Cookies can mitigate this risk using the `httpOnly` flag.
 - There is no way to restrict the visibility of an object to a specific path like with the attribute path of HTTP Cookies, every object is shared within an origin and protected with the Same Origin Policy.
-Avoid host multiple applications on the same origin, all of them would share the same localStorage object, use different subdomains instead.
+Avoid hosting multiple applications on the same origin, all of them would share the same localStorage object, use different subdomains instead.

 ### Client-side databases